Hera Syndulla: Television

-Star Wars Rebels (2014-18)
+Star Wars Rebels (2014-2018)

 Syndulla is a lead character in Rebels during its four seasons.

 Star Wars: The Bad Batch (2021)

 A 10-year-old Hera Syndulla appears in the eleventh and twelfth episodes from the first season of The Bad Batch titled "Devil's Deal" and "Rescue on Ryloth".
 Syndulla is again voiced by Vanessa Marshall.
-However, unlike the character's American accent in Rebels, the younger Hera has a French accent from living on her native Ryloth.
+However, unlike the character's American accent in Rebels, the younger Hera has a French accent from living on her native planet Ryloth.
 Previously in Rebels, Syndulla would slip into a French accent when she is emotional such as when arguing with her father Cham.
 Syndulla's dysfunctional astromech droid C1-10P ("Chopper"), who was rescued by Hera from a crashed Y-Wing ship during the Clone Wars on Ryloth, is featured alongside a young Syndulla.

-Ahsoka (2023)
+Ahsoka (2023-present)

 Mary Elizabeth Winstead as Syndulla in Ahsoka.

 Hera Syndulla is portrayed in live-action for the first time by Mary Elizabeth Winstead in the 2023 series Ahsoka.
 The casting of Winstead was first reported in December 2022 and was formally confirmed at Star Wars Celebration in April 2023.
 Winstead said that, in Ahsoka, Hera "is a general and she has become some kind of a legend just from all the work she's done fighting on behalf of the Rebellion".
-In 9 ABY, when the Ahsoka series is set, General Hera Syndulla is a military leader in the New Republic and informs Chancellor Mon Mothma that the Republic must prepare for the return of Grand Admiral Thrawn from the Unknown Regions.
+In 9 ABY, when the Ahsoka series is set, General Hera Syndulla is a military leader in the New Republic and informs Chancellor Mon Mothma that the Republic must prepare for the return of Grand Admiral Thrawn from Peridea.